-- 1 You will notice that the answer to this question will be influenced to a large extent by the national background of the student.
+☑ 1 The answer to this question will be influenced to a large extent by the national background of the student.
 In the Anglo-Saxon world students will more easily argue that accounting is, in essence, economics based.
 In those countries, accounting standards are rather broad and derived from general principles.
 These principles are often derived from economic valuation concepts.
 Students living under a codified law system and in countries with a creditor orientation will argue more often that accounting is law based.
-If we consider IAS we might argue that IAS is economics based (e.g. substance over form). - 2 The answer to this question is strongly influenced by the items put forward in the section 'national differences will they still play a role in the future?' in Chapter 2.
+We might argue that IFRS is economics based (e.g. economic substance over legal form).

+\square 2 The answer to this question is strongly influenced by the items put forward in the section 'national differences will they still play a role in the future?' in Chapter 2.
 As large companies become more global and seek multi-listings, they will be strongly in favour of harmonization and even uniformity.
 For small local firms the national environment will remain an important factor shaping their financial reporting practices.